-- MBG 11.0 runs on Mitel Standard Linux Release 11.0.
-Before upgrading to MBG 11.0, verify that your server hardware is compatible with CentOS Linux 7. - MSL 11.0 and later uses the Mitel Software Download Center, supported by a global content distribution network to increase speed and reliability of downloads.
+- MBG 11.2 runs on Mitel Standard Linux Release 11.0.
+Before upgrading to MBG 11.2, verify that your server hardware is compatible with CentOS Linux 7. - MSL 11.0 and later releases use the Mitel Software Download Center, supported by a global content distribution network to increase speed and reliability of downloads.

-• For Virtual MBG deployments, the Small Business configuration now uses 2 GB of RAM.
+• For Virtual MBG deployments, the Small Business configuration now requires 2 GB of RAM.
 Refer to the Virtual Appliance Deployment Guide.